Developer Guide

 - Find students using a single tag that currently exists:

-findtag a math
+findtag a math. - Expected:

-message shown and 2 students shown inStudents
+2 persons listed!message shown and 2 students shown inStudentstab, namelyAlex YeohandDavid Li.

 - Prerequisites: TimesTable contain multiple students with differing tags.
 Steps to do this are below: